kevinomyonga/Bankai-Jukebox/README.md

 # Bankai-Jukebox
  Virtual Jukebox Simulation Project By The Bankai Group.
-For The MIS6030 Class.
+For The MIS6030 Class (Spring 2024).

  ## Group Members
  1. Kevin Nyende Omyonga